-The generator output may be set to be on, off, dc only with immediate effect or to drive the ac to zero at a specific phase of the waveform.
+The generator output may be set to be on or off only.

 There is a green LED to the right of the BNC Output connector.
 When extinguished the Output is switched off.
-When illuminated the Output is enabled (On, dc only or phase reset).
+When illuminated the Output is On.

 8.1 Generator specifications